The Different Types of Psoriasis

 Psoriasis is a skin condition that can take many forms.
-Most people live with just one of the types below, although there are rare cases in which a patient may experience more than one type.
+Around 7.5 million people in the United States live with the disease, which can be mild or severe, affecting large swaths of the skin.
+There are five types of the disease: plaque psoriasis, pustular psoriasis, guttate psoriasis, inverse psoriasis,and erythrodermic psoriasis.
+Most people live with just one of these types, although there are rare cases in which a patient may experience more than one type.

 Plaque psoriasis